-Since edibles aren’t typically bred for their ornamental characteristics, it can take a lot of creativity and time-consuming maintenance to coax an aesthetically graceful garden out of an ordinary food plot.
+Since edible plants aren’t typically bred for their ornamental characteristics, it can take a lot of creativity and time-consuming maintenance to coax an aesthetically graceful garden out of an ordinary food plot.
 Keeping your apple trees perfectly pruned each year and your tomatoes tied up and free of blight is easier said than done.
 But blueberries — once you get them off to a good start — are trouble-free and reliable.
 They have the same simple oval leaves and tidy growth habit as many of the shrubs that we commonly employ as hedging, and they emerge from winter each year adorned with delicate, honey-scented blossoms that look like tiny upside-down porcelain urns.

 Whether you’re looking for a foundation plant or something to soften a fence line, as long as there is at least 5 or 6 hours of direct sun, blueberries allow you to have your hedge and eat it too.
 There is work involved in the equation, but it’s mostly at the outset, starting with variety selection.
 Though all blueberries qualify as ornamentals, it’s worth noting that there are several varieties that have been selected specifically for their good looks: for example, Blue Suede with its fiery fall foliage, the dwarf evergreen Peach Sorbet and the colorful ‘Pink Lemonade’.